 Disaster Planning, Preparedness, & Response for Rural Long-Term Care Providers

 Little recent work has focused on how rural long-term care providers plan for and respond to the increased incidence and severity of both natural and man-made disasters.
-This project will pilot test a provider survey and collect detailed case-study data that captures how recent disasters affect rural long-term care services and patient experiences.
+This project pilot tested a provider survey and collected detailed case-study data that captures how recent disasters affect rural long-term care services and patient experiences.

 The growing proportion of older adults in the U.S. population, including rural communities, is a well-documented concern, with implications for many aspects of health and healthcare.
 The differential impacts of disasters on rural communities, and these communities limited capacity to meet the long-term care services and support needs of local residents, are important problems that needs further study.
 There is a gap in understanding how rural, long-term care providers plan for and respond to man-made and natural disasters.
-This is an observational study design.
-Investigators will use survey, document review, and focus group methods for primary data collection and analysis.
-Project goals will be met through two synchronous research activities to collect data from areas impacted by recent severe disasters such as the Tubbs Fire and Hurricane Harvey.
+This was an observational study design.
+Investigators used survey, document review, and focus group methods for primary data collection and analysis.
+Project goals were met through two synchronous research activities to collect data from areas impacted by recent severe disasters such as the Tubbs Fire and Hurricane Harvey.

-The study team will develop and pilot test a survey for rural long-term care providers (nursing home, hospice, assisted living, and home health entities) located in communities that have experienced one or more recent disasters (2015-2018) and conduct case studies of disaster-impacted rural communities to specifically identify implications for local long-term care services.
+The study team developed and pilot tested a survey for rural long-term care providers (nursing home, hospice, assisted living, and home health entities) located in communities that have experienced one or more recent disasters (2015-2018) and conducted case studies of disaster-impacted rural communities to specifically identify implications for local long-term care services.